hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_security_policy.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the CDN FrontDoor Security Policy.
+* `id` - The ID of the Front Door Security Policy.

 ## Timeouts